PrefectHQ/ControlFlow/README.md

 @ai_flow()
 def demo():

+    # set instructions that will be used for multiple tasks
     with instructions("talk like a pirate"):

-        # define an AI task as a function
+        # define an AI task as a function and have it execute it
         name = get_user_name()

         # define an AI task inline
         interests = run_ai("ask user for three interests", result_type=list[str])

+        # set instructions for just the next task
         with instructions("no more than 8 lines"):
             poem = write_poem_about_user(name, interests)